qdevelopergithub/LAMP/README.md

 This will open the VM and you can access same.

+## Why use of Mulitple NIC’s

+Virtual machines (VMs) in Azure can have multiple virtual network interface cards (NICs) attached to them.
+A common scenario is to have different subnets for front-end and back-end connectivity.
+You can associate multiple NICs on a VM to multiple subnets, but those subnets 	must all reside in the same virtual network (vNet).

+## What is a cluster

+A cluster is simply a group of servers.
+A load balancer distributes the workload between the servers in a cluster.
+At any point, a new web server can be added to the existing cluster to handle more requests from users accessing your application.
+The load balancer has a single responsibility: deciding which server from the cluster will receive a request that was intercepted.

+A very simple cluster can be deployed with two basic servers (2 CPU’s, 4GB of RAM each, 1 Gigabit network).
+This is sufficient to have a nice file share or a place to put some nightly backups.
+Gluster is deployed successfully on all kinds of disks, from the lowliest 5200 RPM SATA to mightiest 1.21 Gigawatt SSD’s.

 ## OS Patching

 Anyone can access the information for OS Patching from the below link: